zawang/cpp-docs/docs/cpp/header-files-cpp.md

 }
 ```

-After the compiler finishes compiling each .cpp file into .obj files, it passes the .obj files to the linker.
-When the linker merges the object files it finds exactly one definition for my_class; it is in the .obj file produced for my_class.cpp, and the build succeeds.
+<ins>After the compiler finishes compiling each .cpp file into .obj files, it passes the .obj files to the linker.
+When the linker merges the object files it finds exactly one definition for my_class; it is in the .obj file produced for my_class.cpp, and the build succeeds.</ins>

 ## Include guards

-Typically, header files have an *include guard* or a `#pragma once` directive to ensure that they are not inserted multiple times into a single .cpp file.
+<ins>Typically, header files have an *include guard* or a `#pragma once` directive to ensure that they are not inserted multiple times into a single .cpp file.</ins>

 ```cpp
 // my_class.h